Numerical Weil-Petersson metrics on moduli spaces of Calabi-Yau manifolds: Numerical evaluation of the Weil-Petersson metrics using Donaldson's quantization approach

+A very powerful approach to constructing moduli spaces of polarized manifolds and the K\"ahler Weil-Petersson metrics associated with them can be formulated within the mathematical framework of symplectic quotients and Geometric Invariant Theory (GIT).
+The main strength of this approach is that it is not based on Eq. \eqref{kahlerpotential}, and therefore, it can be used to approximate WP metrics on more general moduli spaces, such as spaces of constant scalar curvature K\"ahler (cscK) metrics and spaces of Hermite-Einstein metrics on vector bundles.
+Although there exist several applications of this approach, we restrict our analysis to computing the WP metric on the moduli space of polarized Calabi-Yau manifolds.
+This particular case helps to outline the main features of the method and motivates further generalizations to other moduli spaces.

-In this section, starting from the basics of moduli spaces of polarized manifolds, we explain how one can construct a discrete set up to approximate Weil-Petersson metrics.
-First of all, moduli of polarized varieties can be constructed as an infinite dimensional symplectic quotient \cite{DonI}.
-Let us consider the infinite dimensional space of complex structures $\mathcal{J} = \{ J\colon TX\to TX\,\colon J^2=-1 \}$ which make $(X,\,\omega)$ K\"ahler, and certain complexification of the group of Hamiltonian diffeomorphisms $\mathrm{Ham}_{c}(X,\,\omega)$.
-If one assumes $H^1(X,\mathbb{R})=0$ for simplicity, $\mathrm{Ham}_{c}(X,\,\omega)$ consists in the set of diffeomorphisms of $X$ such that the pullback of $\omega$ is compatible with the complex structure $J$:
+The core of the method consists of the correspondence between infinite dimensional symplectic quotients and sequences of finite dimensional symplectic quotients built from appropriate quantizations of the classical systems.
+In particular, the moduli space of polarized varieties can be constructed as an infinite dimensional symplectic quotient \cite{DonI}.
+One can define this symplectic reduction by considering the infinite dimensional space of complex structures $\mathcal{J} = \{ J\colon TX\to TX\,\colon J^2=-1 \}$ that make $X$, endowed with $\omega$, a K\"ahler manifold.
+One also needs a certain complexification of the group of Hamiltonian diffeomorphisms on $(X,\,\omega)$, which we denote here as $\mathrm{Ham}_{c}(X,\,\omega)$.
+If for simplicity one assumes that $H^1(X,\mathbb{R})=0$, then $\mathrm{Ham}_{c}(X,\,\omega)$ consists of the set of diffeomorphisms on $X$ that preserve the compatibility of the symplectic form $\omega$ with the complex structure $J$: